pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

     assert len(events) == 1

-The "created" event object can be used to reconstruct the aggregate object.
-To reconstruct the aggregate object, we can simply call the event object's ``mutate()`` method.
+The "created" event object can be used to create a copy of the aggregate object.
+To do that, we can simply call the event object's ``mutate()`` method.

 .. code-block:: python